Innovation From The Edge

 We believe that radical innovation will come from these areas.
 This is particularly true with the rise of digital technology, which can have a transformational quality in remote communities, allowing huge leaps in knowledge to be made.

-We seek to recognise and protect that this richness of culture and heritage.
+We seek to recognise and protect this richness of culture and heritage.
 We look at the ‘edges’ and explore how the interesting things can be taken to the city.

 Prof Irene McAra-McWilliam